diwakrchitoor/resume-1/README.md

 ### Co-organizer, Philly DevOps; Philadelphia, PA – July 2012-Present

 - Started the first DevOps focused user group in Philadelphia.
 - Working to grow a community for individuals who believe in bridging the gap between development and operations.

 ### Board Member, PennApps Labs; Philadelphia, PA – May 2011

 - Advised student initiated technology projects for the University of Pennsylvania.
-- Connected student developers with useful resources within the university.
+- Connected student developers with technology resources within the university.

 ### Volunteer, Police Athletic League; Philadelphia, PA – February 2011